9 Samsara Competitors and Alternatives in 2026

 7. Azuga (Bridgestone Fleet Solutions)

-Azuga was acquired by Bridgestone in 2021 and operates under the Bridgestone Fleet Solutions umbrella.
-They target small to mid-size fleets with a simpler, more affordable version of what Samsara offers.
+Azuga was acquired by Bridgestone in 2021 and targets small to mid-size fleets with a simpler, more affordable version of what Samsara offers: GPS tracking, driver behavior scoring, geofencing, and a driver rewards system.

-Key strength: Simpler pricing and interface than Samsara.
-The driver gamification system (rewarding safe driving behavior) is unique and effective for fleets that want to improve safety without the stick of coaching and scorecards.
+Key strength: Simpler pricing and interface than Samsara, and the driver gamification system (rewarding safe driving) is genuinely effective for fleets that want safety improvement without coaching scorecards.

-Best for: SMB fleets (10-50 vehicles) that want GPS tracking and driver rewards at a lower price than Samsara but don't need ELD compliance or advanced analytics.
+Best for: SMB fleets (10-50 vehicles) that want GPS tracking and driver rewards at a lower sticker price than Samsara and don't need ELD or advanced analytics.

 Detailed comparison: AirTags vs Azuga

-GPS Trackit merged with Zonar Systems in December 2024.
-The combined company operates under the Zonar brand and launched a new cloud platform (Zonar Ignition) in 2025 for real-time fleet operations.
+GPS Trackit merged with Zonar Systems on December 3, 2024.
+The combined company operates under the Zonar brand and launched the Zonar Ignition cloud platform in August 2025, nine months after the merger.

-GPS Trackit historically served mid-market fleets with standard GPS tracking and customer service.
-Zonar brings heavy-duty vehicle expertise, safety compliance (pre- and post-trip inspections), and school bus tracking.
-The merger creates a broader offering but also the typical integration growing pains.
+GPS Trackit historically served mid-market fleets with standard GPS tracking.
+Zonar brings heavy-duty vehicle expertise, electronic inspection reports (EVIR), emissions compliance tools, and school bus tracking.
+The merger creates a broader offering plus the usual integration growing pains while legacy products converge on Ignition.

-Best for: Fleets in school transportation, heavy-duty trucking, or industries where Zonar's safety compliance tools add specific value.
-Businesses that want telematics without a multi-year contract.
+Best for: School transportation, heavy-duty trucking, and fleets where Zonar's inspection compliance tools add specific value without a multi-year contract.

 Detailed comparison: AirTags vs GPS Trackit